juicedata/juicefs/README.md

 ## Who is using

-JuiceFS v1.0 is now in GA (General Availability) status, meaning the core storage format has been defined and it is ready to be deployed in production environments.
-Also, this is an LTS (Long-Term Support) release, which will be maintained for at least two years.
+JuiceFS is production ready and used by thousands of machines in production.
 A list of users has been assembled and documented [here](https://juicefs.com/docs/community/adopters).
 In addition JuiceFS has several collaborative projects that integrate with other open source projects, which we have documented [here](https://juicefs.com/docs/community/integrations).
 If you are also using JuiceFS, please feel free to let us know, and you are welcome to share your specific experience with everyone.

+The storage format is stable, will be supported by all future releases.

 ## Roadmap